dmh2000/ai-gen/README.md

 #### MANUAL FIX

-I didn't like having to include the system file can.h in client code so manually modify it to have its own definiton of can_frame.
+I didn't like having to include the system file can.h in client code because it can limit portability.
+So manually modify it to have its own definiton of can_frame.

-`using the updated file canlib/canlib.h as a model, modify canlib/canlib.c to match the function prototypes defined there`
+`using the updated file can/can.h as a model, modify can/can.c to match the function prototypes defined there`

 #### build the library